Deepikachawhan/Drowsiness-Detection-System/README.md

 - `blinkDetect.py` - Main script for detection
 - `alarm.wav` - Alarm sound played on drowsiness

-## Notes
-- For best results, use in well-lit environments.
-The script applies histogram equalization to improve detection in low light.
-- You can adjust detection thresholds in the script for sensitivity.

 ## Credits
 - Uses dlib's facial landmark detection